Felly Bull

 Tips

-• Traditionally served as a side dish with a Sunday roast, we like to have ours with roast beef, roast pork or a roast chicken.
+• Traditionally served as a side dish with a Sunday roast, we like to have ours with roast beef, pork, lamb or chicken!

 • They’re also delicious served with sausages and mash.
 Use larger round tins (8 or 10 inch) to make large puddings that can be used to serve the sausages, mash and vegetables in!